roel0/jenkins-util-scripts/README.md

 * Add/Remove env variabels to a node
 * Delete jobs based on a condition
-* fetch plotting data form the current job
+* Fetch plotting data form the current job
+* Run a script on multiple slaves
 * ...

 ## Installation